Decoding Student Loan Deferment

 Important Considerations When Opting for Deferment

 Before you apply for deferment, there are some key things you need to consider.
 First, check whether interest will be capitalized during the deferment period.
-This means that any unpaid interest could be added to your principal balance, increasing the amount you owe in the long run.
-While deferment can provide immediate relief, it could potentially lead to more debt if interest accrues.
+This means that any unpaid interest could be added to your principal balance, increasing the total amount you owe in the long run.

 How to Apply for Deferment